 “When the turbulence of distracting thoughts subsides and our mind becomes still, a deep happiness and contentment naturally arises from within”

 There is growing clinical evidence that the development and use of mindfulness in daily life enhances many aspects of health – both physical and psychological.
 Studies have shown improvement in levels of stress, anxiety and depression as well as improvements in a range of psychological disorders.
 There is new evidence of benefits to physical health including the Immune system, Cardiovascular system, Eating disorders and many more…

-For more information or evidence relating to the benefits of MiCBT please contact our friendly team, on (03) 9894 0014 or ask us a question using the form below.
+For more information on the benefits of MiCBT please contact our friendly team on (03) 9894 0014 or ask us a question using the form below.